kdr/mcp-draw/README.md

 # MCP Draw

 An MCP (Model Context Protocol) server for generating images from text prompts.
-This server allows AI assistants to create images through a standardized interface.
+This server allows AI assistants to create images / draw through a standardized interface.

 ## 📖 Resources